Mkohm/detekt-hint/README.md

 ## Currently supported detections
 :white_check_mark: Use composition instead of inheritance - Will help developer ensure Liskov Substitution Principle is not violated.
 Will not report if you inherit from third-party libraries.
-- (SOON) Lack Of Cohesion of Methods - Notifies you if the LCOM value is too high.
+:white_check_mark: Lack Of Cohesion of Methods - Notifies you if the LCOM value is too high.

 ## Upcoming features
 ### Interface Segregation Principle